-The assessment strategy (including teamwork, depth of analysis, and audience involvement) for Group Study and Sharing is detailed on the last page of this course outline.
+The assessment strategy (including teamwork, depth of analysis, and audience involvement) for this assessment component is detailed on the last page of this course outline.

 You need not fulfil all the recommended elements of the assessment strategy given the current constraints of the learning environment.